 The Human Papillomavirus (HPV) vaccinations are offered to young girls between the ages of 11 and 18 years as a two-dose course offering protection against cervical cancer.
 In September 2012 the Department of Health introduced the Gardasil vaccine for use in the schools HPV programme protecting against cervical cancer and genital warts.
 We invite girls in year 8 to receive their first dose as part of the school based programme with the second dose given approximately 12 months later.

 In September 2014 the team was commissioned to deliver the Diphtheria, Tetanus and Poliomylitis (school leaver booster) and the Meningitis ACWY adolescent dose to year nine children.
 It is important that all children receive these vaccinations to complete their childhood immunisations and ensuring they are fully protected.

 Service delivery varies depending on how it is commissioned.
 For instance, school based programmes are delivered by the Immunisation Team, infant immunisations and seasonal flu vaccinations for adults and high risk patients are delivered by GP Practices.
-From the 1st August 2015 following national guidance GP practices will be offering a catch up programme to deliver the Meningitis ACWY to current year 13 students and older university entrants 19 - 24 year olds only; if you have not received an appointment please contact your GP direct.

 - Annual staff update in immunisation training